 Success means measureable improvements in the communities we serve.
 Setting high standards for ourselves and for our local partners is critical to that success.

 Annually, all United Ways across the world certify their adherence to standards that include comprehensive requirements for financial reporting, governance, and other legal and ethical obligations.
-United Way of Henderson County has met all certification standards for 2017.
+United Way of Henderson County has met all certification standards for 2019.
 We are a tax exempt nonprofit organization under Section 501(c)(3) of the Internal Revenue Code.
-Our most recent audit is available here.

-Click here to view our latest Annual Report.
+Click here to view our most recent annual report.

 United Way of Henderson County is governed by a responsible and voluntary governing board to ensure effective governance over the policies and financial resources of the organization.
 This board is responsible for United Ways delivering on its mission to advance the common good.

 We undergo an annual financial audit conducted by an independent certified public accountant whose examination complies with generally accepted auditing standards.
 In addition, United Ways have developed comprehensive requirements for completion of audited financial statements to ensure consistency and transparency system-wide.